jasimea/jasimea.github.io/_posts/2015-08-15-packaging-sencha-ExtJs-application-with-github-electron.md

 It's a big frustration switching back and forth from sencha command to node js command line each time when we build the application.
 So we need to integrate this nodejs build in to the sencha command.
 The current build artifacts should be copied into ```Electron``` directory and ``build.js ``` should be executed whenever you build your extjs application.

-Whenever you build your application with sencha command, thhe the build.js should be executed.

-Sencha command provides lot of extension points where you can  hook your custom ant tasks.
+Whenever you build your application with sencha command, the the build.js should be executed.
+For this, Sencha command provides lot of extension points where you can  hook your custom ant tasks.
 Here our task is to copy the current build into workspace/electron/app directory and execute our build.js file.
 Paste the code below into to the ```build.xml``` file in your application root.

 {% highlight xml %}
 	 <target name="-after-build">